rezahussain/thinminerpro/README.md

 To Use:<br>
 1. Download from here (https://github.com/rezahussain/thinminerpro/releases/tag/2022_02_06) and extract to your desktop<br>
-2. Edit the config file to use an unmineable style user eg token:walletaddress.workername<br>
+2. Edit the config.json file to use an unmineable style user eg token:walletaddress.workername<br>
 3. Then cd to the directory in Terminal and do ./thinminerpro<br>

 You need a GPU that can fit the kawpow DAG size in it's memory<br>